Search the Community

 Showing results for tags 'George Bowen'.

 Anfield trebles 1956 - Half-back Johnny Wheeler scored a quick-fire hat-trick to hand us a 4-1 Second Division win over Port Vale, with his goals coming between the 81st and 85th minutes.
 Billy Liddell scored our other goal.
 1945 - Forward Willie Fagan bagged all the goals in our 3-0 Wartime League defeat of Newcastle United.
-1951 - We also faced the Geordies, with Jimmy Payne netting in our 1-1 top-flight draw at St. James’ Park.
-Willie’s debut 1962 - Half-back Willie Stevenson made his reds bow as we lost 2-1 at home to Burnley.
-Ian St. John netted our consolation.
-Andy Lochhead
+1951 - We also faced the Geordies, with Jimmy Payne netting in our 1-1 top-flight draw at St. James’ Park as Billy Liddell reached 200 League games for the reds.
+Willie’s debut 1962 - Half-back Willie Stevenson made his reds bow as we lost 2-1 at home to Burn

 George born 1891 - Reds boss George Kay was born in Manchester.
 He arrived at Anfield in August 1936 and led us to our first League title in 24 years in 1947, and the FA Cup Final three years later.
 He was forced to retire due to illness in February 1951, and sadly died just three years later.
 Amongst the players who joined the club during his tenure were the great Billy Liddell and Bob Paisley.
 He had led us to a total of 140 victories in 354 matches in charge.
-For King Billy 1960 - A testimonial match for Billy Liddell was staged.
-The reds beat an International XI 4-2 at Anfield.
-Li
+1987 – Left-winger Peter Kippax died.
+He left his hometown club Burnley to join the reds as an amateur in 1948, having helped Gre

 A legend departs 1978 - Ian Callaghan signed for Swansea City on a free transfer.
 He had helped us to five League titles, two FA Cups, one European Cup, two UEFA Cups, UEFA Super Cup and three FA Charity Shields, as well as winning the Football Writers’ Player of the Year award in 1973/74.
 He remains the player with the record number of reds appearances, with an amazing 857 outings, during which time he bagged 68 goals.
 Into Europe 1964 - Bobby Graham struck on his reds debut in the first European game at Anfield, as we beat Iceland’s Knattspyrnufélag Reykjavíkur 6-1 in our European C